aunovis/secure_sum/README.md

 ## Usage

+### Metric File

 First, you have to define a metrics file.
-This tells AUNOVIS Secure Sum your priorities when evaluating projects.
+This tells Secure Sum your priorities when evaluating projects.
 The file is written in [TOML format](https://toml.io/) and contains all probes you want to run, paired with a weight factor.
 The `system_tests` folder contains [an example file](https://github.com/aunovis/secure_sum/blob/main/system_tests/example_metrics.toml).

+A probe is some kind of check with an outcome that is either true, false, or a variation of "the probe check didn't work properly".
+The "fuzzed" probe for example checks if a repository is automatically fuzzed.
+The "archived" probe checks whether or not the repository is marked as archived.

 A list of all available probes can be found [in the scorecard repo](https://github.com/ossf/scorecard/tree/main/probes).
 They are kept up to date with [the corresponding rust file](https://github.com/aunovis/secure_sum/blob/main/src/metric.rs).

+Weight factors can be any real number.
+Positive numbers should be used for qualities that are good to have (for example being fuzzed), negative numbers for qualities that are bad to have (for example being archived).
+A weight of zero is equivalent to omitting the probe from the metric file, the probe is not run.

+Secure Sum's algorithm for calculating the total score is as follows:
+1. Run all probes.
+2. Keep only those probes whose outcome is either true or false.
+3. Calculate the lowest weighed sum possible with these probes, by summing up all negative weights.
+4. Analogously calculate the highest weighed sum possible.
+5. Calculate the actual result by summing all weights of probes with outcome true.
+6. Linearly transform the three numbers such that the lowest possible value is mapped to 0, and the highest value to 10.
+The actual result will be in this interval.

+This algorithm is a choice.
+If you yould like Secure Sum to be configurable to use another algorithm, please [create an issue](https://github.com/aunovis/secure_sum/issues) and we will see what we can do.

+### Program Call

 To run the analyses and apply the metrics, pass the metrics file as the first and the target as the second argument:
 ```